Parent Resource Hub

-A parent/guardian must call the Front Office each time the student is absent.
-Calls should be made between 7:45 a.m. and 8:45 a.m.
-When students return to school after being absent, they must bring a note with the student’s full name included in the note, signed by their parent/guardian, the reason for the absence, and the specific dates of absences.
+A parent/guardian must call the attendance office each time the student is absent.
+Calls should be made between 8:00 a.m. and 8:45 a.m.
+When students return to school after being absent, they must bring a note with the student’s full name included in the note, signed by their parent/guardian, giving the reason for the absence and noting the specific dates of absences.
 A medical form from the student’s doctor attesting to treatment may also suffice when appropriate.
-Without this note, the student may not be allowed into the class or may be required to serve detention until the note is produced.
-Notes are required for both absences and tardiness but do not necessarily excuse the absences or tardiness.
-The Assistant Principal may ask for further clarification regarding student absenteeism.
+Without this note, the student may not be allowed into class or may be required to serve detention until the note is produced.
+Notes are required for both absences and tardiness but do not necessarily excuse absences or tardiness.
+The Principal may ask for further clarification regarding student absenteeism.

-Unexcused absences, such as truancy, will result in an in-school suspension from the Assistant Principal or Principal.
+Unexcused Absences, such as truancy, will result in an in-school suspension from the Associate Principal of Student Life or Principal.

 Daily attendance in each class is required.
-Missing class does not relieve students of work covered in those classes.
-Assignments and homework posted on Schoology are expected to be completed on time.
-Students absent from any class fifteen times during a semester for any reason are ineligible for semester credit.
-Each case will be reviewed by the Assistant Principal, in consultation with the Principal, who will make the final decision relative to semester credit.
-Excessive Absence letters will be sent to parents regularly from the Attendance Clerk.
+Classes missed do not relieve students of the work covered in those classes.
+Ordinarily, assignments and homework posted on Schoology are expected to be completed on time.
+Students absent from any and all classes FIFTEEN times during a semester for any reason are ordinarily ineligible for semester credit.
+Each individual case will be reviewed by the Associate Principal of Student Life, in consultation with the Principal, who will make the final decision relative to semester credit.
+Excessive Absence letters will be sent to parents on a regular basis from the Attendance Clerk.

 A student participating in any co-curricular event must be in school for one-half of all classes to participate in any co-curricular event that day.
-Lack of attendance on a Friday means forfeiting participation in that weekend’s co-curricular activities.
+Lack of attendance on a Friday means forfeiting participation in weekend co-curricular activities.

-Students are expected to be in their assigned seats in their first-period classroom when the bell to start the day rings.
+Students are expected to be in their assigned seats when the bell rings to start the class.
 Any student who does not meet this expectation is considered tardy.
-Students tardy to school or to any class during the day must obtain an admit slip from the attendance office.
+Students tardy to school or any class during the day must obtain an admit slip from the attendance office.